alexnask/ooc-notes/ooc-typesystem.md

 Built-in coercion
 -----------------

-// E.g. Pointer --> Bool (in logical operators and conidtions), Pointer --> Func (from  global function Pointer to Func), ooc array --> C array
+In some specific cases, built-in coercion can happen.
+Here is a list of places where this can happen:
+- Types compatible to "Pointer" can be coerced to "Bool" in condition expressions or logical operators
+- An access to a global function (of type "Pointer") can be coerced to any function type
+- An ooc array can be coerced to a C array (raw pointer)
+- // TODO: add more?

 Common roots
 ------------